Old-age-security hypothesis: Description

+Alessandro Cigno

 According to Alessandro Cigno, ensuring old age is an incentive for raising children and a dominant factor in increasing the birth rate.
 Cigno also believes that it has been proven that the coverage of the population by the pension system reduces the birth rate, although it increases household savings.
 In his opinion, the state pension system prevents parents from investing in the human capital of their children.
 Considering the rapidly aging population and the imbalance between the number of recipients of pensions and those who pay pension contributions as the reason for the deficit of the pension fund and the decrease in the income of pensioners, Alessandro Cigno proposes to pay the pension to parents directly from the pension contributions of their children.

+Robert Fenge and Beatrice Scheubel

 In 2017, Robert Fenge and Beatrice Scheubel published an article Pensions and fertility: back to the roots, where they studied the relationship between the development of the state pension system, or rather the dynamics of the share of people participating in pension insurance programs and the dynamics of fertility, using the example of the German Empire at the end of 19 and beginning 20th century.
 In addition to pensions, the multivariate analysis took into account those factors that scientists usually cite as the cause of the first demographic transition.
 Together with pensions, the impact of factors such as literacy and urbanization was analyzed.
 According to Robert Fenge and Beatrice Scheubel, the introduction of pensions in Germany at the turn of the 19th and 20th centuries explains up to 15% of the decline in the birth rate in 1895–1907.

+UN Conference on the World Population in Bucharest, 1974

+A meeting dedicated to the reduction of the world population was held in Bucharest from August 19 to 30.
+Participants: more than 1.4 thousand delegates from 136 countries (at that time there were 138 countries in the UN, family planning is already being promoted in 59 countries).
+Initiator: The USA and the UN.

+The plan was written in advance, it was mainly developed by the American side, initially contained quantitative target indicators for the CPR (Controlled Population Reduction) for individual countries, but as a result of the protests they had to be removed.
+It was the first official international document in the field of demography and fertility reduction.